Empiricism and Privacy Policies in the Restatement of Consumer Contract Law

 72 Pages Posted: 18 Jul 2017 Last revised: 9 Jan 2019

 Date Written: 2018

-The Draft Restatement of the Law of Consumer Contracts includes a quantitative study of judicial decisions concerning businesses’ online privacy policies, which it cites in support of a claim that most courts treat privacy policies as contracts.
+The Draft Restatement of the Law of Consumer Contracts includes a quantitative study of judicial decisions concerning businesses’ online privacy policies, which it cites in support of a claim that most courts treat privacy policies as contract terms.
 This Article reports an attempt to reproduce that study’s results.
 Using the Reporters’ data, this study was unable to reproduce their numerical findings.
 This study found in the data fewer relevant decisions, and a lower proportion of decisions supporting the Draft Restatement position.
-This study also found little support for the Draft’s claim that there is a clear trend recognizing privacy policies as contracts, and none for the claim that those decisions have been more influential than decisions coming out the other way.
+It also found little support for the Draft’s claim that there is a clear trend recognizing privacy policies as contracts, and none for the claim that those decisions have been more influential than decisions coming out the other way.
 A qualitative analysis of the decisions in the dataset reveals additional issues.

 Keywords: contract law, consumer contracts, privacy law, privacy policies, empirical legal studies, quantitative caselaw studies